niplav/site/notes.md

 Rt56k5/health-and-happiness-research-topics-part-1-background-on#2__The_sHALY) etc.) lost
 * Browsers splitting words at a newline on a ﬀ ligature
 * Menus at restaurants that don't indicate whether the meal is vegetarian or not (ingredients often don't help: Restaurants will put meat (e.g. bacon cubes in salads) into dishes and not indicate it on the menu)
+* Websites that offer two-factor authentication, but don't allow physical authentication keys and, worse, don't offer an option to backup those two-factor authentication methods